xavierleune/aerospike-client-php/doc/aerospike.md

 class Aerospike
 {
-    // Policy flags:
-    // The policy constants map to the C client
-    //  src/include/aerospike/as_policy.h
+    // The key policy can be determined by setting OPT_POLICY_KEY to one of const POLICY_KEY_DIGEST = 1; hashes (ns,set,key) data into a unique record ID (default) const POLICY_KEY_SEND = 2; also send, store, and get the actual (ns,set,key) with each record

-    const POLICY_RETRY_NONE = 1; // do not retry an operation (default)
-    const POLICY_RETRY_ONCE = 2; // allow for a single retry on an operation
+    // The retry policy can be determined by setting OPT_POLICY_RETRY to one of const POLICY_RETRY_NONE = 1; // do not retry an operation (default) const POLICY_RETRY_ONCE = 2; // allow for a single retry on an operation

     // By default writes will try to create or replace records and bins
-    // behaving similar to an associative array in PHP.
+    // behaving similar to an array in PHP.
 Setting
     // OPT_POLICY_EXISTS with one of these values will overwrite this.
     // POLICY_EXISTS_IGNORE (aka CREATE_OR_UPDATE) is the default value
     const POLICY_EXISTS_IGNORE = 1; // interleave bins of a record if it exists